juldup/scouting-web-platform/readme.md

 1. Copy the whole project on your server
 1. Install composer at the root of the file hierarchy: `curl -sS https://getcomposer.org/installer | php`
-1. Run composer to load libraries: `curl -sS https://getcomposer.org/installer | php`
+1. Run composer to load libraries: `php composer.phar install`
 1. Make sure the **app/storage/** folder has read/write access for the www user
 1. Create a database and configure **/app/config/database.php** (lines 55-64) to access your database
 1. Run the command `./artisan migrate:install` to generate the database